Elfonnzo/Linux-Packet-Cap/Alert ticket.md

-2. The filter can also be extended to extract more detailed hexadecimal and ASCII data:
+2. The filtering command can also be extended to extract more detailed hexadecimal and ASCII data:
    - `nn`: Disables port and protocol name lookup.
    - `r`: Reads the capture data from the named file.
    - `x`: Displays the hexadecimal and ASCII output format packet data.
 This is primarily used to detect patterns or anomalies during malware analysis or forensic analysis.